Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 TukTuks: My favorite way to get around Phuket; it’s fun, and you can feel the wind, but similar to my suggestion above, be prepared to negotiate if you’re given a high price.

-One of the most popular ways to get around Phuket is by renting a scooter and driving the coastlines and winding roads of Phuket.
+One of the most popular ways to get around Phuket is by renting a scooter.

 several motorbikes parked on the side of a main road in Kata Beach, Phuket, Thailand